 "A book written about 10 years ago, A Whack on the Side of the Head: How You Can Be More Creative, advises people to do everything upside-down and backwards to inspire creativity.
 Since the world is feeling upside-down, my creativity is no longer blocked.

 My creativity comes when I get out of my normal routine, take walks in nature, listen to inspiring podcasts, (My fave is Don’t Keep Your Day Job by Cathy Heller.), and formerly when I traveled.
 With everything turned upside down, and without normal social distractions, creativity has taken center stage in my life.
 I’m also a dog agility enthusiast and competitor.
 When you’re in the arena, life doesn’t exist outside of it.
 And, I’d often get very inspired, seemingly “out of the blue” ideas when I was away for the day competing."

-8. Rebecca Graham, Content Manager at Best Company says her "most effective tool is conversation with colleagues.
+8. Content Manager at Best Company says her "most effective tool is conversation with colleagues.

 I find that explaining my ideas to someone else forces me to face gaps I had overlooked during my own brainstorming session.
 And they almost always introduce a new angle or insight for me to consider.

-9. Marissa Ryan, Founder & Managing Partner of VisualFizz says:
+9. Founder & Managing Partner of VisualFizz explains her process.

 "I look for inspiration from creative work that others have done.
 Behance, dribbble, and pinterest (there are many others) are great places to look for inspiration.
 I keep several inspiration accounts that only serve to provide inspiration when I'm not sure what to create.